thomashoullier/mat-ops/README.md

 ## Implementation choices
 * Matrices are represented with native 2D arrays.
 The first dimension is rows, the second dimension is columns.
-* Vectors must be cast as matrices, this is for sake of uniformity and to be able to distinguish between row and column vectors.
+* Vectors must be cast as matrices, this is for the sake of uniformity and to be able to distinguish between row and column vectors.
 * Operations are functional by default.